 A supervisor must be accessible to the student for academic help and advice throughout the progress of the research and the final preparation of the thesis.
 The supervisor will negotiate and monitor a timetable for the submission of work.
 Supervisors will do everything they can to provide careful analysis and constructive criticism of all work submitted to them in a timely fashion, and to make themselves available for discussions with students.

 Although rare, problems may arise between supervisor and student.
-In these cases it is important for students to know what to do.
-In the first instance, student and supervisor should meet informally to discuss the issue and attempt to resolve it in a balanced manner.
+In these cases, it is important for students to know what to do.
+In the first instance, the student and supervisor should meet informally to discuss the issue and attempt to resolve it in a balanced manner.